BEST Logistics Freight Broker for Cincinnati, OH

 We work with the Transportation Intermediaries Association and process payments through Triumph Pay, which means every carrier gets vetted before they touch Hamilton County freight.
 Our trucks move through Over-the-Rhine and out to the suburbs weekly.
 If your shipment needs to get from Findlay Market to a retailer in Kentucky, you've probably seen our logistics in action already.

-Transportation Intermediaries Association (TIA)
+Transportation Intermediaries

 Triumph Pay